-Study Abroad hosts pre-departure orientation sessions at Western Michigan University twice each academic year for students preparing to go overseas—attendance is mandatory for students on non-faculty-led programs.
+Study Abroad hosts pre-departure orientation sessions at Western Michigan University twice each academic year for students preparing to go overseas—attendance is mandatory for all students.

 Review the following in preparing for a WMU Study Abroad program abroad:

 There are three types of orientation sessions offered:

 - Online orientation videos for all study abroad students: All participants are expected to view the digital resources available in their Broncos Abroad application and complete the assessments associated with the content discussed in each video.
 The due date for these assessments will be provided by WMU study abroad and specialists welcome questions about their content.

 - Virtual orientations for all students going abroad for semester, academic year, or during summer: This mandatory session is held twice a year, in fall (outgoing for spring semester) and spring (outgoing for summer sessions, fall semester, and academic year).
 Orientation covers a wide variety of topics, including expectations around student conduct, preparing for culture shock, strategizing for cultural adjustment, tips for international travel, maintaining good health, insurance, preparing for foreign academic systems, and diversity abroad.
 Students accepted into study abroad programs are notified by email of the pre-departure meeting; parents and family are welcome to attend.

 Recording of Summer I & Summer II 2023 Pre-Departure Orientation

 Recording of Fall & Academic Year 2023-24 Pre-Departure Orientation